mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 <p class="description">Time pickers allow the user to select a single time.</p>

-Time pickers allow the user to select a single time (in the hours:minutes format).
 The selected time is indicated by the filled circle at the end of the clock hand.

 ## Basic usage